The Year of Change

 Also, a lot has happened in terms of my continuous training.
 I attended countless tech events and met outstanding people.
 I experienced two incredible workshops by YLD in cooperation with Stanford and also participated in an internal multi-month qualification program for change agents.
 Together with the daily learning in my job and private life, this has resulted in a balanced mix of what has interested me most for a long time: culture, leadership, employee experience and similar topics.
 Yet this is where the trouble lies, as we will see below.

 A smooth sea never made a skilled sailor.
 Franklin D. Roosevelt

 Systemic Transactional Analysis

 The initial three worlds show that the subject matter is more complex than private versus professional life by splitting the professional role into an organisational and a professional one.
 The former is our role in the company while the latter is profession-related.
-It is crucial for me that it is not about work-life balance, but about the different roles we take on.
+It is not about work-life balance, but the different roles we take on.
 A role is a system of attitudes, behaviour, and relationships.

 This is helpful for (self-)coaching, as all perspectives should be somehow incorporated and holistically in harmony; otherwise various problems may arise in the long run.
-This also includes my personal unhappiness, as I will explain in the following.
+This also includes my personal unhappiness.

 Our sailing trip to Denmark